Code-Institute-Submissions/Vannesha2021-asiantravel_NovResub/README.md

 ## Introduction
 With the Asian Travel blog, users benefit from a wide range of extensive functionality.

 Users can register for an account, login, logout, and perform wide-ranging blog administrative tasks including creating a post, creating a draft, delete and manage posts, approve comments and of course delete posts.
 Users can also have a profile, which can be created and edited, and displayed to other users.
-Unauthenticated users meanwhile are able to view and open posts, view comments, comment, like and unlike posts, view a list of posts, and search for a specific post.
+Unauthenticated users meanwhile are able to view and open posts, view comments, comment, like and unlike posts, view a list of posts.

 ## Built with
 Python & Django